$0 Quebec Adoption Quick-Start Checklist

 After the Orientation: What Comes Next

-Following the orientation session, families who decide to proceed submit a formal application to begin the adoption process.
-The DPJ then places them on a waiting list for the psychosocial evaluation (évaluation psychosociale) — the Quebec equivalent of a home study.
+Where an orientation session is used, families who decide to proceed then submit a formal application to begin the adoption process.
+The DPJ may place them on a waiting list for the psychosocial evaluation (évaluation psychosociale) — the Quebec equivalent of a home study.

 The evaluation is conducted by a regulated social worker within the CISSS/CIUSSS.
 It is not a brief home inspection; it typically involves four to eight meetings covering your life history, attachment patterns, parenting philosophy, financial stability, and housing.
 A written report is produced and remains valid for twenty-four months.

-For families pursuing international adoption rather than domestic, the CISSS/CIUSSS is also the starting point, but the evaluation may be done by a private psychosocial assessor authorized by the SASIE (the provincial body overseeing international adoptions).
+For families pursuing international adoption rather than domestic, SASIE oversees the provincial process, and the evaluation may be done by a private psychosocial assessor authorized by SASIE.
 International evaluations typically take four to eight months through the private route.

 The Banque Mixte: Foster-to-Adopt Within the CISSS System